Subscribe to the Moving to Portland Newsletter

 Parks in Sellwood-Moreland

-The neighborhood is blessed with a river park, a wildlife refuge, along with a couple of parks that include just about every thing you need in a park.
-Plus they have an amusement park!
+The neighborhood is blessed with a river park, a wildlife refuge, along with a couple of parks that include basketball courts, baseball/softball fields, swimming pool, and play areas.
+Plus there’s a private amusement park!

-• Sellwood Riverfront Park is an 7.85 acre park on the Willamette River.
+• Sellwood Riverfront Park is a 7.85-acre park on the Willamette River.
 It has a boat dock, dog off-leash area, paths, and picnic tables.

 • Sellwood Pool is an outdoor, oval-shaped swimming pool, heated to 84 degrees, with a drop slide, kiddie slide, play structure, and spray features.
 Water depths range from zero depth entry to 8 feet.
-It is located at 7951 SE 7th Avenue.
+It is located at 7951 SE 7th Avenue within Sellwood Park.

-The photo to the left is one of the largest hand-painted murals in the country and it can be seen on Wilhelm's Portland Memorial Mausoleum.
+The photo to the left is one of the largest (55,000 square feet) hand-painted murals in the country, and it can be seen on Wilhelm’s Portland Memorial Mausoleum.
 The artwork is visible from the Sellwood Bridge, the I-5 freeway, and sections of the Springwater Corridor Trail.
 Up close, it offers a Lilliputian view of dozens of native birds against a muted background of greens and blues.
 Some are in flight, a few forage for food along the shoreline and a lone eagle surveys the scene from a large remote branch.
-The mural covers about 50,000 square feet.

 The pond is a magnet for everything from fly casting to floating model boats.
 When it freezes over, you will even see some hockey on the ice.
 In years past, the Rose Festival has used it for milk carton races.